Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 To see how you can run different Taipy services, please refer to the [Running Taipy services](../../running_services/index.md) page.

-!!!
-Important "Block configuration after running Taipy Core services"
+!!! important "Preventing configuration update when the Taipy Core service is running"
-    After running the Core services, all configuration will be blocked from update to prepare for job execution.
+    After running the Core service, all configuration will be blocked from update to prepare for job execution.

 To execute a scenario, you need to call the `taipy.submit()^` method: